lorrainescanlon/wild_atlantic_wares/README.md

  - Records contact messages sent via the form on the contact.html page.

 ### UserProfile
+- Records UserPorfile record and default shipping details.

 ### Review Model
- - The review model records reviews that are submitted for the markets stored in the market model.
+ - The review model records reviews that are submitted for a particular item from the profile app.

+### Contact Model
+ - The cotact model records contact messages sent by users of the website

+### Faq Model
+ - The Faq model stores frequently asked questions.

 ### CRUD